T

 landmark

-Known as the 'Citadel of Women,' this temple is famed for its exceptionally intricate and well-preserved pink sandstone carvings.
-Its delicate artistry is considered some of the finest in Khmer art.
+Known as the 'Citadel of Beauty,' this temple is celebrated for its exquisite, deeply carved red sandstone decorations, considered some of the finest Khmer art.
+Its intricate details and well-preserved state make it a photographer's delight.

 2. Midday